matthewjoates/aws-quarkus-lambda-cdk-plain/README.md

+# Credit: This template is based on work by Adam Bien (https://github.com/adambien)
 # MicroProfile with Quarkus as AWS Lambda Function deployed with Cloud Development Kit (CDK) v2 for Java

 A lean starting point for building, testing and deploying Quarkus MicroProfile applications deployed as AWS Lambda behind API Gateway.